thoschuller/ec-ariel/source/installation_guide.md

 ## Installation with Docker

-### I am not very profecient with docker.
+### I am not very proficient with docker.
 So double check!!!!
 1. Build the Docker image:

     ```bash